hepplerj/Dissertation/ch5.dissertation.Heppler.md

 Significantly, the political discussion of the environment began to shift.
-The previous decades of environmentalists and conservationists in the Bay Area focused on the health of nature, a point of contention that emerged among the more justice-oriented activists of the 1980s.
+The previous decades of environmentalists and conservationists in the Bay Area focused on the health of nature, a point of contention that emerged among the justice-oriented activists of the 1980s.
 During the decade, a new environmental critique emerged focusing on environmental justice and the health of humans.